videmsky/ragql/README.md

 # RAG-QL: Text-to-SQL with Mistral AI and Neon PostgreSQL

-A production-ready RAG (Retrieval Augmented Generation) system that converts natural language questions into SQL queries using Mistral AI for embeddings and chat models, with Neon PostgreSQL as the vector database.
+A RAG (Retrieval Augmented Generation) system that converts natural language questions into SQL queries using Mistral AI for embeddings and chat models, with Neon PostgreSQL as the vector database.

 ## 🚀 Features